benckx/vaporwave/README.md

 # About

-*Vaporwave* is a tool to manage, synchronize and backup rom and save files between different devices (computer, retro handhelds, smartphone, etc.) It's inspired in part from the e-books manager [calibre](https://github.com/kovidgoyal/calibre).
+_Vaporwave_ is a tool to manage, synchronize and backup ROMs and save files between different devices (computer, retro handhelds, smartphone, etc.) It's inspired in part from the e-books manager [calibre](https://github.com/kovidgoyal/calibre).

-Name is based on Steam (as the idea is to manage game and save files between devices). *Vaporwave* is also a term associated with 90's nostalgia, and therefore with retro gaming.
+Name is based on _Steam_ (as the idea is to manage game and save files between devices). *Vaporwave* is also a term associated with 80's/90's nostalgia, and therefore with retro gaming.

 # Features